We are now accepting application forms for the school year 2021/2022

 Notifying CAO of errors or omissions:

 In some instances you may be able to edit/update your account information yourself using the My Application facility, for example personal details (except for name or date of birth), course choices or examination information.
 Simply log in to your CAO account and update the information in the relevant sections.
 If we receive your changes/updates before the end of May they will be updated to your account in early June.
-For more information on updating these sections, go to the instructions page online at http://www.cao.ie/index.php?page=aboutStmt.
-In other instances you will need to email CAO via the Correspondence Section of your account to inform us of any errors or omissions, for example an exemption that has not been recorded, an incorrect name or date of birth, or missing documentation.
+For more information on updating these sections, go to the instructions page online at http://www.cao.ie/index.php?

 Please note that only documents received by CAO up to 25th March have been uploaded to applicant accounts.
 Documents received after 25th March will be processed and uploaded to your account when our office re-opens.
 If this applies to you, you will be notified and given an opportunity to view your documents at a later date – check your documents when instructed to do so and no later than 30th June.